 Participants may borrow from their accounts a minimum of \$1,000 up to a maximum equal to the lesser of \$50,000 or 50% of their vested account balance.
-Loan terms generally cannot exceed five years for general purpose loans, and 30 years for residential loans.
+Loan terms generally cannot exceed five years, except loans made for purchasing a primary residence which cannot exceed 30 years.

-The loans are secured by the balance in the participant s account and bear interest at an interest rate of 1% in excess of the prime rate, as published the first business day of each month in the Wall Street Journal.
+The loans are secured by the balance in the participant s vested account and bear interest at an interest rate of one percent in excess of the prime rate, as published the first business day of each month in the Wall Street Journal.
 Principal and interest are paid ratably through payroll deductions.